bmbroom/rstudio-isb-ngchm-demo/README.md

 Once up and running, the home page for that server will provide instructions for connecting it with this RStudio system.
+The [R package](https://github.com/bmbroom/ISB-CGC-utils) documents how to create NG-CHMs.